 🪷 ᜃᜇᜒ / 林嘉蓮

-Carielyn Tunion-Lam (she/they) is a writer, videopoet, artist and cultural worker with a background in screen and media arts.
-She has also worked in the community sector supporting migrant and refugee women; and has experience in creative approaches for grassroots community organising.
+Carielyn Tunion-Lam (she/they) is a writer, videopoet, artist and cultural worker with a background in communications, screen and media arts.
+Carielyn works across the arts, cultural and community sectors.

-Her work has been supported by CuriousWorks, Sydney Opera House, Mascara Literary Review, kindling & sage, Emerging Writers Festival, SBS Filipino, Creature Magazine and KAP Magazine.
+Carielyn’s work has been supported by RUSSH Magazine, Sydney Opera House, CuriousWorks, Fairfield City Gallery, Mascara Literary Review, kindling & sage, Emerging Writers Festival, SBS Filipino, Creature Magazine and KAP Magazine.
 She is currently doing postgraduate study in literature at WSU.
+Carielyn was awarded Editor’s Choice in the 2025 RUSSH Literary Showcase for her piece ‘INGAT, SIS’.

 Carielyn’s ancestral roots are in the archipelago of the so-called Philippines and Kowloon, Hong Kong.
 She currently lives, studies, works and treads respectfully on unceded Burramattagal on Dharug country.